cloudflare/cloudflare-docs/content/ssl/troubleshooting/general-ssl-errors.md

 ### Resolution

-This error is either caused by the browser version or an issue requiring attention by one of Cloudflare’s SSL vendors.
+This error is either caused by the browser version or an issue requiring attention by one of Cloudflare's SSL vendors.
 In order to properly diagnose, [contact Support](/support/contacting-cloudflare-support/) with the following information provided by the visitor that observes the browser error:

 1. The output from [https://aboutmybrowser.com/](https://aboutmybrowser.com/)  .
-2. The output of `https://<YOUR_DOMAIN>/cdn-cgi/trace` from the visitor’s browser.
+2. The output of `https://<YOUR_DOMAIN>/cdn-cgi/trace` from the visitor's browser.

 ___